BGP100/HTML-Guide/JS/AJAX/Status.md

 The <b>406 (Not Acceptable)</b> status code indicates that the target resource does not have a current representation that would be acceptable to the user agent, according to the proactive negotiation header fields received in the request, and the server is unwilling to supply a default representation.
 <br><br>
 The server SHOULD generate a payload containing a list of available representation characteristics and corresponding resource identifiers from which the user or user agent can choose the one most appropriate.
 A user agent MAY automatically select the most appropriate choice from that list.
 However, this specification does not define any standard for such automatic selection, as described in Status 300.
+<h2>407</h2>
+The <b>407 (Proxy Authentication Required)</b> status code is similar to 401, but it indicates that the client needs to authenticate itself in order to use a proxy.
+The proxy MUST send a Proxy-Authenticate header field containing a challenge applicable to that proxy for the target resource.
+The client MAY repeat the request with a new or replaced Proxy-Authorization header field.
 <h2>408</h2>
 The <b>408 (Request Timeout)</b> status code indicates that the server did not receive a complete request message within the time that it was prepared to wait.
 A server SHOULD send the "close" connection option in the response, since 408 implies that the server has decided to close the connection rather than continue waiting.
 If the client has an outstanding request in transit, the client MAY repeat that request on a new connection.
 <h2>409</h2>